GiuseppeOrlando878776/TwoPhase_Flow/README.md

 ```
 mpirun -n nproc python3 main.py your_config_file
 ```
-where nproc is the number of cores you want to employ.
+where nproc is the number of processes you want to employ.

 ## Post-processing
 For the rising bubble there are some interesting benchmark quantities whose value is saved throughout the simulation. \